Jul 15, 2025

 They help in:

-• Aligning teams across engineering, product, and data
+• Aligning engineering, product, and data teams

-• Finding bottlenecks or missing relationships in your data
+• Finding missing relationships or design gaps

-What Makes Up an ERD
+What Makes Up an ERD (Components and Features)

 At its core, an ERD (Entity-Relationship Diagram) is made up of a few essential components that help you describe the structure of your database clearly and completely.
 Let’s break them down in more detail: